Researcher (PhD), Educator, Father, Outdoor Sports Enthusiast

-(A mini-history: where does my nature come from and how I got involved in information systems, e-learning, EMF & risk management areas.)
+(Next will follow a longer mini-history: what is my background and how I got involved in information systems, e-learning, EMC, EMF & risk-management areas.)

 I was raised with my architect-brother Timo in a middle-class family in Tampere, Finland.
 My father Antti was a serial-entrepreneur and inventor with several patents.
 From this background comes my curiosity and researcher-inventor mindset.
 My mother Ritva was a bookkeeper, who set high expectations for boys’ education.
 I tried to keep up with these (B.Sc. -> M.Sc. -> PhD).
 She died rather early, after being years heavily exposed to chemicals and EMFs.
 To me this was of course sad, but also educative.

 My relatives and my ‘blood’ comes from Wild Kainuu-area, Finland.
 That is why I have always liked honesty and disliked bullying and oppressing weaker people.
 That might explain my nature: I am a nice & co-operative guy, but simultaneously I really hate corruption and unethical behaviour.
-When I see unethical behavior, I must raise my voice, like with those environment polluters and pseudo-sceptics.
+When I see unethical behavior, I must raise my voice, like with those environment polluters, paid-off officials and pseudo-sceptics.

-Since my father Antti had worked with workers’ safety for 40 years, we founded with him and my wife Sari Sustainable Mobile Ltd in 2009.
-Because Finland has been in the forefront of promoting risky RF-technologies, our business and it’s risk managent view was first welcomed with deep silence and rejection.
+Since my father Antti had worked with workers’ safety for 40 years, we founded with him and my wife Sari Sustainable Mobile Ltd (Suomen Säteilykontrolli) in 2009.
+Because Finland has been in the forefront of promoting risky RF-technologies, our business and it’s risk management view was first welcomed with deep silence and rejection.
 However, we did not give up and did expand our operations with our international partners.
-After we moved to Sweden, we stopped the measurement activity and eventually closed also the webshop & company.
+After we moved to Sweden, we stopped the measurement activity and eventually closed also the webshop & company in 2016.

 We have done with my colleagues RF&ELF-measurements in workplaces, homes and schools, with 10 years experience.
-Additionally, EMI (Electro-Magnetic Interference) interference measurements and filtering of voltage transients is becoming more and more actual with ‘smart’ grids.
+Additionally, EMI (Electro-Magnetic Interference) interference measurements and filtering of voltage transients is becoming more and more actual with ‘smart’ grids and ‘smart’ meters and e-car charging stations.
 I have taken several measurements courses in Germany and speaking German is my second nature.
 This interest on EMI & EMC has inspired several research papers.

 My life so far has been interesting, tough and … self-actualising 🙂 Happy to collaborate in future projects.